FREQUENTLY ASKED QUESTIONS

 Q: How long does it take to get my card?

-A: It may take between 2 and 3 weeks.
+A: It may take between 2 and 3 weeks if renewing by mail.
 If you want your card by December 31st we need to receive your application in our office by December 1st.
 If applying through our new licensing portal, you can print your own card once the renewal process is complete.

 Q: Can any of the renewal process be done by fax?

 A: No, regulation 109-6-2 reads: All applications for certification renewal shall be submitted on the original form provided by the administrator.
 Copies, facsimiles, electronic filings, and other reproductions shall not be accepted.
 However, you may renew online using our new licensing portal.

 Q: How do I become Kansas certified if I’m from out of state?

 A: On our website, go to Tools, then Forms, then print and fill out the “Application for Recognition of non-Kansas Credentials”.
 Alternatively, you may create a new account through our on-line licensing portal and fill out the on-line “Initial Application for Certification” form and complete the “Non-Kansas Credentials” section of the application.

 Q: How do I find out how to become Nationally Registered?

 A: Contact the National Registry, PO Box 29233, Columbus, OH, 43229 or call (614) 888-4484.

 Q: Can I pay for more than one person with one check?

 Q: I’m a Training Officer.
 Can I renew online?